Carlos Monteiro, PhD

 Biography

 With combined expertise in education and criminal justice policy, Carlos’s research has long centered on the factors affecting access to, and quality of, education for young adults of color.
-Today, his scholarly interests are still tied to race, ethnicity, and educational access, but particularly as those interact to produce disparate outcomes across the criminal justice system and within corrections specifically.
-Carlos’ decision in joining the faculty at Suffolk was primarily driven by his upbringing, which was largely shaped in the City of Boston, where he grew up upon immigrating with his family from Cape Verde.
+Today, his scholarly interests are still tied to race, ethnicity, and educational access, particularly as those interact to produce disparate outcomes across the criminal justice system and within corrections specifically.
+Carlos’ decision to join the faculty at Suffolk was relatedly influenced by his upbringing in the City of Boston, where he grew up upon emigrating with his family from Cape Verde.

 Education